fhollenbach/fhollenbach.github.io/pages/workingPapers.md

 Statistical Power in Staggered Difference-in-Differences Estimation (2023) - Benjamin C.K.
 Egerod and  Josh McCrain - (please email for current version)

-When the Social Contract Breaks: Fiscal Capacity Moderates the Link between Taxation and Voting (2023) – With Jessica Gottlieb - (please email for current version)

 Fiscal Capacity, Preferences over Taxation, and Distributional Consequences: Evidence from Survey Experiments (2023) - With Jessica Gottlieb and Thiago Moreira [PAP](https://osf.io/yvqex) - (please email for current version)

 [The Origin of Universities in Europe, 800-1800.](../papers/Hollenbach_Pierskalla_2022.pdf)  (2022) – With Jan H. Pierskalla